ghc-proposals/ghc-proposals/proposals/0000-specialise-pragma-with-type-applications.rst

         #-}

 This is, of course, quite a mouthful!
-Moreover, if we would at some point like to change the type of ``foldWithParser``, we would need to updae each of the specialisations.
+Moreover, if we would at some point like to change the type of ``foldWithParser``, we would need to update each of the specialisations.

 We would ideally like to use the fact that we are merely instantiating the